 Well, don't worry, they're ready this year, and it does make perfect sense.
 All those digital photos out there and not so many prints being made, and no one having that much time any more, how do you show your pictures?
 There are wireless models, models that you link to your computer, models that hold a memory card and show everything on the card, and probably lots of other features I don't understand, such as the opportunity to record voice to go with the pictures.

-Under $400:NYI's Short Course: Fundamentals of Digital Photography OK, OK, I know this is self-serving, but with sixteen beautiful full-color lessons, personal tech support, individual evaluations of your pictures, over eight hours of compressive audio presentations and NYI's 2-1/2 hour Weekend Photo Workshop DVD video, this is a great way for the person who is just getting started with photography to learn how to take control of a high-performance digital SLR or point-and-shoot.
-In addition to NYI's custom multi-media learning materials, NYI's Short Course students get to submit two Photo Projects for evaluation by NYI's teaching staff of professional photographers and a certificate of completion.
+NYIP's Short Course: Fundamentals of Digital Photography OK, OK, I know this is self-serving, but with sixteen beautiful full-color lessons, personal tech support, individual evaluations of your pictures, over eight hours of compressive audio presentations and NYIP's 2-1/2 hour Weekend Photo Workshop DVD video, this is a great way for the person who is just getting started with photography to learn how to take control of a high-performance digital SLR or point-and-shoot.
+In addition to NYIP's custom multi-media learning materials, NYIP's Short Course students get to submit two Photo Projects for evaluation by NYIP's teaching staff of professional photographers and a certificate of completion.
 If that weren't enough, you're assigned a student advisor who's available to answer all your questions.

 One approach is to buy a flash from your camera's manufacturer that will work remotely.
 These offerings vary, so you'll have to do some research.